shopware/shopware/src/Docs/Resources/v2/20-developer-guide/90-storefront/10-templates.md

 [metaDescriptionEn]: <>(Twig templates in the Shopware 6 storefront)
 [hash]: <>(article:developer_storefront_templates)

-The storefront theme is implemented as a skin on top of the [Boostrap toolkit](https://getbootstrap.com/).
+The storefront theme is using [Boostrap](https://getbootstrap.com/).
 Therefore the template structure is a derivate of the [bootstrap starter template](https://getbootstrap.com/docs/4.3/getting-started/introduction/#starter-template).
 The templating engine used is [Twig](https://twig.symfony.com/).